techidaily/site-win11-tips/source/_posts/accelerate-your-keystrokes-using-typingaid.md

  Like the "predictive text" feature on phones, TypingAid lets you half-type words and choose their "complete versions" from a pop-up menu.

- We should note that we've already covered the usefulness of predictive text solutions in our article on[various hacks to help you type faster](https://www.makeuseof.com/hacks-to-type-faster/) , so, make sure to check that out, too.
+ We should note that we've already covered the usefulness of predictive text solutions in our article on [various hacks to help you type faster](https://www.makeuseof.com/hacks-to-type-faster/) , so, make sure to check that out, too.

  What's best is that TypingAid "learns" new words and adds them to its database after you type them X times (the number is configurable).
 Thus, the more you use it, the better it becomes at recommending terms you use based on your vocabulary and writing style.

 ## How to Download & Install TypingAid

- Download the script/app from[TypingAid's official Github page](https://github.com/ManiacDC/TypingAid) .
+ Download the script/app from [TypingAid's official Github page](https://github.com/ManiacDC/TypingAid) .
 By default, it comes in a compressed archive.
 Extract it in any folder you like, and run the executable among the rest of the files to use TypingAid.

 ![TypingAid GitHub Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/typingaid-github-page.jpg)

  Note that TypingAid is also available in its original AutoHotkey script format.
 If you download this version, you'll also need to have AutoHotkey installed to use it.
-You'll find that at[AutoHotkey's official site](https://www.AutoHotkey.com/) .
+You'll find that at [AutoHotkey's official site](https://www.AutoHotkey.com/) .

 ![AutoHotkey Official Site](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/autohotkey-official-site.jpg)